Cooking On The Ranch

 5 from 3 votes

-Street Style Skillet Enchiladas with Red Sauce
+Street Style Skillet Enchiladas with New Mexico Red Chile Sauce

 Red Chile Enchiladas are as gutsy as street food should be.
 Tortillas are dipped in a spicy red sauce, fried, folded and simply sprinkled with an assortment of small chopped crunchy vegetables.